seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 green unrotated dataset

+Each image is 300x200 pixels.
+The images as a whole have consistent background and lighting but have many styles of hands and different ways they make up each of the three configurations.
+I was happy to see there was consistency in all the parts of the image that I wasn't predicting on.

 ### Adding My Own Images

 I trained an initial model that performed well with validation data that came from the kaggle dataset.
 That was encouraging but not that exciting to me because I have no idea whether or not it will be able to predict images of my own hand!
 I achieved this task by writing some utility scripts to produce images that mimic the images in the kaggle dataset.

-- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels in the top right of source image

 - lap_cam.py - Captures and saves images using my laptop camera.
 Captures are made everytime the user clicks 'Enter'

+- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels in the top right of source image

-- process_images.py - rotate: Rotates and resaves all images in directory 90 degrees clockwise
+- process_images.py - rotate: Rotates and resaves all images in directory 90 degrees clockwise.
+Used for Kaggle images.
-                      save_sobels: Saves sobel filtered images of all images in a directory
+                      save_sobels: Saves sobel filtered images of all images in a directory.
+Used on all images.